 Wooden Feature Accent Wall

-I've had so many people asking me about our wooden accent wall, I figured it was time to get this up and ready so you all could have a tutorial to get started on your wall updates!
+I've had so many people asking me about our wooden accent wall from our Baby Boy's Nursery, I figured it was time to get this up and ready so you all could have a tutorial to get started on your wall updates!
 The goal was to have this post up before baby boy was born, but since he arrived early, obviously other priorities took place. :)

 I'll give hubs 99% of the credit as he was the mastermind behind it.
 After finding a similar design, I showed hubs and he put the miter saw to work!